jnaulet/OpenPicoRTOS/CONTRIBUTING.md

 ## Conclusion

-I understand these guidelines might seem extremely severe, potentially starving this project from talents, but they are here to garantee error-free software.
+I understand these guidelines might seem extremely severe, potentially starving this project from talents, but they are here to guarantee error-free software.

 This is extremely important in safety critical applications for which this RTOS has been designed for in the first place.